ethan-fong/Tab-Genie/README.md

 Tabgenie is a tab generator for the guitar, designed to help guitar players learn how to play riffs and scales.
 A simple user interface allows for easy use and the tab generation algorithm mimics the features of real guitar tabs (see [features](#features) section below).

-May 28, 2022: Released on Google play store!
+May 28, 2022: Released on Google play store [here](https://play.google.com/store/apps/details?id=com.tabgenieproject.tabgenie)!

 May 29, 2022: Ported to a web application [here](https://ethan-fong.github.io/Tab-Genie/)!